-- 1. Explain to your learners that in this activity they are going to identify uses of power at the level of couples across all four categories of use. - 2.
-Divide your learners up into groups of four - 3.
-Ask your learners to turn to Worksheet 1: Power Diagramming a complex concept in their workbooks. - 4.
+- 1. Explain to your learners that in this activity they are going to identify uses of power at the level of couples across all four categories of use.
+Refer learners to Poster 9.9.2. - 2.
+Divide your learners up into groups of four. - 3.
+Ask your learners to turn to Poster 9.9.1: Power Diagramming a complex concept in their workbooks. - 4.
 Ask your learners to brainstorm, in their groups, on the uses of power in all four categories: power used to harm, power used to control, power used to care or protect and power used to help, at the level of couples.
 Inform your learners that they will have five minutes to brainstorm.
 Explain to your learners that they are required to first come up with one example in each of the four categories, then if they have extra time, to come up with as many additional examples as they can. - 5.
 Ask your learners to fill in their ideas on the power diagram worksheet. - 6.
 Get the group started on the task.
 While they are working in their small groups, move around the class, observe and offer assistance, clarification and guidance.
 Warn the group when they are halfway through the five-minute work period and warn them again when there is one minute remaining.

-A. 4 Examples of power
+Activity A4 Examples of power